GTN-Quebec/lom2mlr/rationale.md

     []  a mlr1:RC0002;
         mlr5:DES1700 [ a mlr5:RC0003;
             mlr5:DES1800 [ a mlr9:RC0001 ;
-                mlr9:DES0900 "map@ntic.org";
+                mlr9:DES0800 "map@ntic.org";
-                mlr9:DES0900 "maparent@gmail.com" ] ].
+                mlr9:DES0800 "maparent@gmail.com" ] ].

 #### `TEL`

 Only work phones are considered by MLR-9.
-They are expressed by `mlr9:DES1000` and attached to the person.
-Note: We feel the specifications should be altered so the range encompasses generic persons.
+They are expressed by telephone account entities `mlr9:RC0007` through `mlr9:DES1400` and attached to the person.

     :::xml
     <lifeCycle>